Getting it right – part II: Troubleshooting hydronic controls

 As it was noted in Part I of this series (see HPAC February 2018), control systems are often blamed when something is not operating as expected.
-More often than not, if control systems do not perform as needed, something happened on the installation or programming side of things.
+More often than not, if hydronic controls do not perform as needed, something happened on the installation or programming side of things.

 In Part I the focus was on challenges surrounding sensors.
 In this issue the focus is on sizing and piping the controlled device.

 When controlling devices do not seem to be able to meet setpoint, there is usually one of the following three things to blame.
-The first could be the control algorithm; unless the control algorithm was written on the controller in the field and very recently, in most cases this can be eliminated as a cause of the problem.
+The first could be the hydronic controls algorithm; unless the algorithm was written on the controller in the field and very recently, in most cases this can be eliminated as a cause of the problem.

 Most controllers come with canned software that has been developed, tried and tested over a period of time.
 It is fairly unlikely that a proven control algorithm will behave differently in your application.

-The more common challenges are caused by improper sizing or piping of the equipment used.
+The more common challenges with hydronic controls are caused by improper sizing or piping of the equipment used.

 Whether the device is controlling air or fluid, it needs to be sized to the appropriate needs.
 For air systems, devices need to be sized based on cubic feet per minute (CFM) of air velocity needed.
 Using fluids, we size based on gallons per minute (gpm) of flow.